tc39/proposal-source-phase-imports/README.md

 This property does not just impact platforms using CSP, but also other platforms with systems to restrict permissions, such as Deno.

-### Workers

-It should be possible to pass `SourceTextModule` records between workers by supporting structured clone, just like `WebAssembly.Module` does.

 ### Module Blocks

 Ideally this proposal would use the module object defined by the [module blocks][] proposal.